Note that the sites below are provided by third parties and not endorsed by Council.

 - ASIC's Money Smart site provides financial advice for all age groups, including the under 25s.
 MoneySmart Teaching provides teaching resources and training so that schools can develop the financial literacy of young Australians.

-- The Office of the Children's eSafety Commissioner has excellent parent resources and information about keepipngyour kids safe online and assessing how you're doing.
+- The Office of the Children's eSafety Commissioner has excellent parent resources and information about keeping your kids safe online and assessing how you're doing.
 Their Rewrite Your Story site empowers teens, with great videos to help start a conversation about cyberbullying.
 Young &eSafe helps young people counter online hate with advice & resources developed by youngh people, stories, short films and expert advice.
 Their image-based abuse portal provides tangible support and advice to anyone who has had intimate images or videos shared without their consent.
+For young children, this family tech agreement sets boundaries - with the help of the Playschool toys!
 The eSafety Office is also well worth following on Facebook or Twitter.

 - ACT Libraries are now eSafe spaces, where you can access help and support from library staff, trained to assist children affected by cyberbullying.